wadefagen/waf.cs.illinois.edu/collections/_tools/Canvas-External-Grade-Import-Tool/index.md

     } else if (headers.length < 2) {
       document.getElementById("externalResult").innerHTML = `❌ No identification field found and very few columns found -- is this a CSV file?`;
     } else {
       document.getElementById("externalResult").innerHTML = `❌ No identification field found.
-See <a href="faq.html#my-external-csv-does-not-work">FAQ: My external CSV does not work.</a> for information on how get me the format so I can add a new CSV format added to this tool.`;
+See <a href="faq.html#my-external-csv-does-not-work">FAQ: &quot;My external CSV does not work&quot;</a> for information on how get me the format so I can add a new CSV format added to this tool.`;
     }